Here is my PGP public key.

 some games I've played recently:

-allows Nethack users to exchanges bones files with each other.
-I've
+a protocol which allows Nethack users to exchanges bones files with

 I spent a good number of years playing Quake, running some Quake servers, and working on a